Program Co-ordinator: J. Skidmore, Department of English Language and Literature

 Academic Requirements: Applicants for the Diploma program must satisfy the general admission requirements of the University.

-Auditions: In addition to meeting the general requirements of the University for admission to diploma programs, applicants for the Diploma in Performance and Communications Media must undergo an audition/interview to the satisfaction of the Program Co-ordinator.
+Interviews: In addition to meeting the general requirements of the University for admission to diploma programs, applicants for the Diploma in Performance and Communications Media must undergo an audition/interview to the satisfaction of the Program Co-ordinator.
 Enrolment in the Diploma in Performance and Communications Media is limited and competitive.
 Students are advised to notify the Program Co-ordinator in their first year if they intend to apply for this Diploma.
 Formal application normally takes place in the second semester of second year.

 Students must complete a minimum 18 credit hours of course work in the following required courses with an overall average in these courses of at least 65%: English 3350, English 3351, English 3816, English 4400, English 4401, and English 4402.